t-keller/microservices-poc/README.md

 ## Introduction

-The idea behind this project is to poc an integrated microservice architecture using as many pattern as possible (CQRS, event-driven architecture...)
+The idea behind this project is to PoC an integrated microservice architecture using common patterns (API aggregation, event-driven architecture...)

 ## Components